Buying real estate in Oslo?

 What places are the smartest $200k buys in Oslo as of 2026?

-As of early 2026, the smartest neighborhoods for a $200k budget in Oslo are the eastern and northeastern districts like Furuset, Trosterud, Romsås, and Haugenstua in Groruddalen, as well as southern areas like Holmlia and Mortensrud in Søndre Nordstrand.
+As of early 2026, the smartest areas for a $200k budget (about 1,910,000 NOK) in Oslo are the outer eastern and southern districts like Furuset, Trosterud, Romsås, and Haugenstua in Groruddalen, as well as Holmlia and Mortensrud in Søndre Nordstrand, because these are the only areas where entry-level studios occasionally appear near this price.

 What can I buy with $300k in Oslo in 2026?